rashijhawar/Microplastic_Intake_Monte_Carlo_Simulation/README.md

 ---

-## Phase 2 of Monte Carlo Simulation: Validation
+## ✅ Phase 2 of Monte Carlo Simulation: Validation
 We ran the simulation for a subset of countries and found our results to be comparable with the published microplastic intake values for these countries.

 <img width="468" alt="Image" src="https://github.com/user-attachments/assets/353a9480-a673-4862-9cde-4395d11a49f5" />

-The convergence plot was as follows:<br>
+The convergence plot was as follows:

 <img width="468" alt="Image" src="https://github.com/user-attachments/assets/c9d6d01d-2084-477d-b6a6-cab1123aff3a" />

 ---

-## Phase 3 of Monte Carlo Simulation: Experimentation
+## 🧪 Phase 3 of Monte Carlo Simulation: Experimentation

 ### 📊 Hypothesis 1